ncatlab/nlab-content/pages/5/5/8/4/24855/content.md

 $$\frac{\Gamma \vdash p:\mathrm{Id}_A(x, y)}{\Gamma \vdash \mathrm{UIP}(p):x = y}$$
 making typal equality and propositional equality synonyms of each other again, because then all identity types are propositions and all identifications are unique.

-Propositional equality in this manner coincides with the common notion of equality found elsewhere in mathematics, as well as the unique isomorphisms discussed in [Buzzard 2024](#Buzzard24) if one assumes [[univalence]].

 Propositional equality defined in this manner is similar to the [[preset]] and [[setoid]] approaches to foundations of mathematics.

 Propositional equality satisfies the [[principle of substitution]] by [[transport]] of the unique identification across [[predicates]], and satisifes the [[identity of indiscernibles]] because propositional equality is always a proposition, and so we have: